 - Corporate customers.
-Within corporate banking the Bank provides corporations with a range of banking products and services, including lending and deposit taking, providing cash management, foreign commercial business, investment advices, financial planning, securities business, project and structured finance transactions, syndicated loans and asset backed transactions. - SME.
-The Bank developed and put at the disposition of customers personalized products to fit the needs of the customers. - Individuals.
-The Group provides individuals with a range of banking products and services, including lending (consumer loans, vehicles purchase, personal needs, and mortgages), savings and deposit taking business, payment services and securities business. - Health Care Division: the Bank has a wide variety of financial products and services, advisory and support for the establishment of medical offices, and for obtaining the statute of authorized legal individual, accounting and economic and fiscal assistance - Treasury: incorporating of work services for cash. - Leasing and customer finance.
+Within corporate banking the Bank provides corporations with a range of banking products and services, including lending and deposit taking, providing cash management, foreign commercial business, investment advice, financial planning, securities business, project and structured finance transactions, syndicated loans and asset backed transactions. - SME.
+The Bank developed and put at the clients' disposal personalized products to fit their needs. - Individuals.
+The Group provides individuals with a range of banking products and services, including lending (consumer loans, vehicles purchase, personal needs, and mortgages), savings and deposit taking business, payment services and securities business. - Healthcare Division: the Bank has a wide variety of financial products and services, advisory and support for the establishment of medical offices, and for obtaining the status of authorized legal individual, accounting, economic and fiscal assistance. - Treasury: incorporating of work services for cash. - Leasing and customer finance.
 Within leasing the Group includes financial products and services provided by the leasing and consumer finance arm of the Group. - Other.
-Within other the Group incorporates financial products and services provided to or by financial institutions including: management of securities, brokerage, factoring, logistic, real estate.
+Within other the Group incorporates financial products and services provided to or by financial institutions including: management of securities, brokerage, factoring, logistics, real estate.